marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - DONE Evaluation: Support for fn:not(fn:empty(/xpath/evaluation)) style boolean evaluation for true/false conditions in BPMN2 model
 - TEST Evaluation: Support for fn:doc(/process/attachments/attachment[@name="default"])/some/path/to/property style evaluation
 - Evaluation: replace $processData or $wf:process with fn:doc($processUri) everywhere in xpath expression
-- Evauation: Support for 'now' date time assignment to variable
+- Evaluation: Support for 'now' date time assignment to variable
 - Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
 - Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
 - TEST Tools: Process Data model XSD (for modeler import)
-- Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
+- IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
 - BPMN2: loop characteristic available in activity definitions rather than as separate process step
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
-- REST API: Basic process initiation, udpate and tracking methods
+- IN PROGRESS REST API: Basic process initiation, update and tracking methods
-- Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one
+- DONE Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one

 ## Sprint 2 - CPF modelling